anima-wg/brski-cloud/anima-brski-cloud.md

 Instead, the VAR MUST return a 404 error if it cannot process the device.
 This will force the device to stop, timeout, and then try all mechanisms again.

-There are additional considerations regarding TLS certificate validation that must be accounted for as outlined in {{redirect-response}}.
+There are additional considerations regarding TLS certificate validation as outlined in {{redirect-response}}.
 If the Registrar returns a 307 response, the Pledge MUST NOT follow this redirect if the Registrar identity was not validated using its Implicit Trust Anchor Database.
 If the Registrar identity was validated using the Implicit Trust Anchor Database, then the Pledge MAY follow the redirect.